benjaminballard/voltdb-mp-query-benchmark/README.md

 Options
 -------
-You can control the following characteristics of the demo by editing the run_client.sh script to modify the parameters passed into the InvestmentBenchmark java application.
+You can control various characteristics of the demo by modifying the parameters passed into the InvestmentBenchmark java application in the run_client.sh script.

+Speed & Duration:

     --duration=120                (benchmark duration in seconds)
-    --autotune=true               (true = ignore rate limit, run at max throughput until latency is impacted) (false = run at the specified rate limit) --ratelimit=20000             (when autotune=false, run up to this rate of requests/second) --sites=100                   (number of web sites)
+    --autotune=true               (true = ignore rate limit, run at max throughput until latency is impacted) (false = run at the specified rate limit) --ratelimit=20000             (when autotune=false, run up to this rate of requests/second)

+Metadata volumes and ratios:

-    --pagespersite=10             (number of pages per web site) --advertisers=100             (number of advertisers)
+    --sites=100                   (number of web sites where ad events may occur) --pagespersite=10             (number of pages per web site) --advertisers=100             (number of advertisers)
     --campaignsperadvertiser=10   (number of campaigns per advertiser)
-    --creativespercampaign=5      (number of creatives/banners per campaign)
+    --creativespercampaign=5      (number of creatives or banners per campaign)

 Instructions for running on a cluster
 -------------------------------------

-Before running this demo on a cluster, make the following changes **on each server**:
+Before running this demo on a cluster, make the following changes:

-1. In start_db.sh, change the voltdb "host" parameter by changing the HOST variable from localhost:

-    HOST=localhost

-to the actual name of the **first server** in your cluster:
+1. On each server, edit the start_db.sh file to set the HOST variable to the name of the **first** server in the cluster:

     HOST=voltserver01

-NOTE: all servers should have the same value for HOST, so they know where to connect to start the cluster.

-2. In db/deployment.xml, change hostcount from 1 to 2 (or the number of servers):
+2. On each server, edit db/deployment.xml to change hostcount from 1 to the number of servers:

     <cluster hostcount="1" sitesperhost="3" kfactor="0" />

-4. To start the cluster, run the start script **on each server**:
+4. On each server, run the start script:

     ./start_db.sh

-5. The client can be run on just one server, but to make it connect to all the servers in the cluster, edit run_client.sh to change:
+5. On one server, Edit the run_client.sh script to set the SERVERS variable to a comma-separated list of the servers in the cluster

-    SERVERS=localhost

-to:

-    SERVERS=voltserver01,voltserver02

-then to run the client:
+    SERVERS=voltserver01,voltserver02,voltserver03

+6. Run the client script:

     ./run_client.sh